What is China's Communist Party Congress and why does it matter? - Local News 8

 Then, months later, China’s rubber-stamp legislature eliminated the term limits for President of China.
 This was widely seen as enabling Xi to continue to a third term as head of state, while also retaining his control of the party — where the true power lies.

-While there are no formal term limits for general secretary, staying in the top party role would also require Xi to break with another unwritten rule: the party’s informal age limit.
+While there are no formal term limits for general secretary, in recent decades leaders have passed power after two terms.
+Meanwhile, staying in the top party role would also require Xi to break with another unwritten rule: the party’s informal age limit.

 The norm is that senior officials who are 68 or older at the time of the Congress will retire.
 At 69, Xi would flout this recent convention by staying in power.
 What’s less clear is whether he will seek to give other Politburo allies exemptions, disrupting one of the few neutral methods the party has to ensure turnover, or whether, in contrast, he could lower the retirement age for others to oust some existing members.